What is rosacea?

 The pathogenesis of rosacea is thought to be multifactorial and includes:

-The most significant environmental trigger is UV light; affected skin is more sensitive to exposure.
-UV light can damage the dermis and increase skin inflammation.
+The most significant environmental trigger is UV radiation; affected skin is more sensitive to exposure.
+UV radiation can damage the dermis and increase skin inflammation.

 Cutaneous features include: